IGE-OpenReproLab2025/training-sessions-material/documenting-software.md

 Even without mastering the syntax of type hints, it should now be quite clear that our linear regression function expects Numpy arrays as input arguments, and that it returns two numbers (which are the slope and the intercept).

 > [!IMPORTANT]
-> Python will mostly ignore type hints and will not stop you from calling functions with arguments that do not match its type hints.
-Python remains a dynamically-type language even with type hints.
+> Type hints are entirely optional.
+In fact, Python will mostly ignore them and will not stop you from calling functions with arguments that do not match its type hints.
+Python remains a dynamically-typed language even with type hints.
 There exist however third-party tools, such as `mypy`, that tell you when your code does not respect type hints.
 These type-checking tools can help you reduce the probably of bugs in your code, by detecting unintended use of functions.